 Our approach to the curriculum results in a fun, engaging, and high-quality computing education.
 The children at St. Clare’s will leave equipped, not only with the skills and knowledge to use technology effectively and for their own benefit, but more importantly – safely.
 The biggest impact we want on our children is that they understand the consequences of using the internet and that they are also aware of how to keep themselves safe online.
 As children become more confident in their abilities in Computing, they will become more independent and key life skills such as problem-solving, logical thinking and self-evaluation will become second nature.

-Our Computing ambassadors did a fantastic job of giving an assembly to the rest of school about being safe on the internet.
+This year’s theme was ‘it’s good to talk’, Year 4 did a fantastic job of giving an assembly to the rest of school about how to talk to someone if they see anything unsafe on the internet.